c0d3rk1d/slackbot-games/random-number-between-0-and-9.md

-# Pick a Single Digit Number
+# Random Number - Between 0 and 9

 When someone says